 4 Lease Accounting Errors you might be making

-The new Lease Accounting standard, IFRS 16, in force since January 1st of 2019 will increase visibility of companies’ lease commitments and better reflect economic reality, turning the financial reports easier for its users to compare companies that lease their assets with companies that borrow money to buy their assets, for instance.
+The new Lease Accounting standard, IFRS 16, in force since January 1st of 2019 will increase the visibility of companies’ lease commitments and better reflect economic reality, turning the financial reports easier for its users to compare companies that lease their assets with companies that borrow money to buy their assets, for instance.

 Under the new Lease Accounting FASB/IFRS rule, companies will have to show all the leases on the balance sheet as an obligation and its related right of use asset, removing the operating leases off the balance sheet, for which companies were used until now to record as a periodic rent expense.
-Giving that, it will be also necessary to properly account related interest and depreciation expenses.
+Giving that, it will also be necessary to properly account-related interest and depreciation expenses.

-For companies affected by the Lease Accounting rules, the stakeholders must pay attention and make sure they are aware of upcoming changes, and ready to be compliant.
+For companies affected by the Lease Accounting rules, the stakeholders must pay attention and make sure they are aware of upcoming changes and ready to be compliant.

-- Accounting of variable components of Base Rent
+- Accounting of variable components of Base Rent;

-- Definition of correct useful life when having Purchase Option in place
+- Definition of correct useful life when having Purchase Option in place;

 - Accounting of non-lease components.

 The first challenge for IFRS16 implementation is the transition to apply the new Lease Accounting standard.
-The standard foresees a so-called Full Retrospective approach but allows also for a second approach named as Modified Retrospective approach.
+The standard foresees a so-called Full Retrospective approach but also allows for a second approach named as Modified Retrospective approach.

-For the first approach, Full Retrospective, the companies are called to apply IFRS 16 since beginning of the contract (even operating leases) for comparative purposes.
+For the first approach, Full Retrospective, the companies are called to apply IFRS 16 since the beginning of the contract (even operating leases) for comparative purposes.

 2. Variable Components of Base Rent of Contracts not included in Lease Accounting